Uncle Petros and Goldbach's Conjecture

 Uncle Petros and Goldbach's Conjecture is a 1992 novel by Greek author Apostolos Doxiadis.
-It concerns a young man's interaction with his reclusive uncle, who sought to prove a famous unsolved mathematics problem, called Goldbach's Conjecture, that every even number greater than two is the sum of two primes.
+It concerns a young man's interaction with his reclusive uncle, who seeks to prove a famous open conjecture in mathematics, called Goldbach's conjecture, that every even number greater than two is the sum of two primes.
 The novel discusses mathematical problems and some recent history of mathematics.